collabnix/kubelabs/EKS101/what-is-eks.md

 Next, take a look at the IAM role that is used by the cluster in the overview section. eksctl would have already given you the ideal level of permissions in the IAM role, so there is not much you would want to remove from here.
 However, if you want to allow your cluster to access any additional items, you should add those permissions at this point.
 The networking section shows you information about the network your cluster is in, including the IPv4 range, subnets, and security group.
 You can also manage access to the cluster endpoint from here.

 The add-ons section allows you to get add-ons for your EKS cluster from the AWS marketplace, and the observability section is where you would enable CloudWatch container insights to get metrics and reports on your containers.
 Of course, if you wanted to go beyond what AWS was providing, you could go for tools such as Prometheus that give you better fine-grained control as well as better cross-platform integration.
+With that, we have covered pretty much every additional thing you can do with your EKS cluster.

 ## Cleaning up